rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 #
 # m h  dom mon dow   command
 ```
-The cron is set up on a 24 hour clock, so what we will need for our entry at the bottom of this file is:
+The cron is set up on a 24-hour clock, so what we will need for our entry at the bottom of this file is:

 `00 23   *  *  *    /usr/local/sbin/rsync_dirs`

-What this says is to run this command at 00 minutes, 23 hundred hours, every day, every month, and every day of the week.
+What this says is to run this command at 00 minute, 23 h, every day, every month, and every day of the week.
 Save your cron entry with:

 `Shift : wq!`